Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Acknowledgment

 \section{Acknowledgment}

-The author sincerely acknowledges the IIT Mandi HEP group for their insightful discussions and constructive feedback throughout this work.
+The authors sincerely acknowledge the IIT Mandi HEP group for their insightful discussions and constructive feedback throughout this work.
 The author also extends sincere gratitude to the University Grants Commission–Council of Scientific and Industrial Research (UGC–CSIR) for their financial support through a Ph.D. fellowship.
-The author also acknowledges IIT Mandi for providing access to computational resources and super computing facilities essential for this research.
+The authors also acknowledge IIT Mandi for providing access to computational resources and supercomputing facilities essential for this research.